 Building on the results from the first phase this Joint Action intends to increase the knowledge about the relevant sources of microplastics, analytical methods for identifying smaller micro- and nano-)plastics, monitoring their distribution and abundance in marine systems and their effects thereon as well as concepts to reduce inputs of plastic into the marine environment.

 The first call of the JPI Oceans’ joint action 'Ecological aspects of microplastics in the marine environment' built knowledge and momentum on an emerging topic before the issue received a lot of public and political attention and resulted in the funding of four microplastics research projects.
 After three years of dedicated microplastics research, the research projects substantially improved the knowledge about the analysis, weathering and, ecotoxicological effects of microplastics in the marine environment.
 In addition, the coordinators of the projects provided valuable input to the European Commission’s Technical Group on Marine Litter.
 The latter supports and guides the implementation process of the Marine Strategy Framework Directive in close collaboration with EU member states.

 Microplastics are persistent, ubiquitous and have a high potential to cause physical and toxicological harm.
 Microplastics have been identified as an artificial substrate which could affect ecological processes and facilitate transportation of invasive species.
-However, knowledge about the origin, abundance and distribution of microplastics in marine systems is still limited.
-Furthermore, the toxicological and ecological effects on marine organisms and ultimately on human health are also insufficiently studied.
-Hence, for the protection of marine habitats and the safety of marine resources and seafood, JPI Oceans Member Countries decided to launch a pilot action in the field, which included:
+However, knowledge of the toxicological and ecological effects on marine organisms and ultimately on human health is still limited.
+Hence, for the protection of marine habitats and the safety of marine resources and seafood, JPI Oceans Member Countries decided to launch an action in the field of microplastic research.